cirosantilli/awesome-reinforcement-learning-games/README.md

     The robot should have memory that he is chasing this single prey, and some type of understanding that things disappear from sight around corners, and then turn the corner as well.

--   discreet consequences to continuous action.
+-   discrete consequences to continuous action.
 E.g.: you touch a red wall: then a blue gate opens.

 -   topology: